Eaglet Eye Academy

 Ordering a Bi-toric lens based on Profilometry data

 Having accurate data on the ocular surface can help us select the right fitting lens.
-With more designs to choose from, we need more information on the surface to determine what lens design is the best fitting design.
+With more designs to choose from, we need more information on the surface.

 Selecting the best fitting MicroVault based on Profilometry